tbolaji/CodeCampLog/index.md

 - learnt that i should get my logic first before writing my codes.
 - used the .slice function
 - was able to see how to chage number to string and to array

+### Tuesday July 11th 2017

+### wednesday July 12th 2017
+- started a todo app project with colleagues
+- designing of the front end
+- started with html and css

+### Thursday July 13th 2017
+- wrote functions to make the todo app functional
+- practiced my repl assignment on functions

+### Friday July 14th 2017
+- continued with the todo app functions
+- practiced my repl assignment on functions

+### Saturday July 15th 2017

+### Sunday July 16th 2017

+### Monday July 17th 2017
+- watched videos on bootstrap grid and practiced it
+- wrote functions on repl

+### Tuesday July 18th 2017
+18/7
+- WHAT API IS
+- learned  what JSON IS
+- wrote a function send data from app to server
+	- wrote api on server that will recieve data, store it and send back

+### Wednesday July 19th 2017